European Environmental Law

 Full course description

 Environmental law has emerged as an extremely dynamic field of law, particularly in view of the urgent need to develop adequate legal approaches to deal with various transboundary and global environmental problems.
-This course addresses the role of European law in protecting human health and the natural environment against the (potentially) damaging effects of pollution.
-In particular the global problem of climate change will be taken as a central focus: the EU has tried to establish itself as a global leader by having adopted a vast package of secondary legislation addressing greenhouse gas emissions, with a prominent role for market-based regulation in order to reach efficient outcomes.
-Meanwhile, Environmental nongovernmental organisations (ENGOs) have got stronger legal rights, and we will discuss legal strategies that ENGOs employ in their attempt for reaching more environmental protection.
+This course addresses the role of EU law in protecting human health and the natural environment against the (potentially) damaging effects of pollution.
+The global problem of climate change and the regulatory responses to this by the EU serves as a central focus: the EU has tried to establish itself as a global leader to fight climate change and has adopted an impressive package of secondary legislation addressing greenhouse gas emissions, with a prominent role for market-based regulation in order to reach efficient outcomes.
+The course will identify what specific responsibilities rest on Member States in this respect.
+Meanwhile, Environmental nongovernmental organisations (ENGOs) have got stronger legal rights, including access to information and access to justice, and climate and other environmental litigation is on the rise.

 The course covers: